mettamatt/code-reasoning/docs/testing.md

 ### Common Issues

+- **No visible test output**: This is expected behavior due to StdioClientTransport capturing stdio for MCP communication.
+See the section "Important: Test Client and Server Communication" above for solutions.
 - **Timeout errors**: Increase the timeout using `--timeout=60000` (or higher value)
 - **Connection failures**: Ensure the server path is correct and the server can start properly
 - **Unexpected errors**: Run with `--verbose` to see detailed error information